Battle of Baltimore: North Point

 The land invasion force for the British was led by Ross, who was killed in the second shift of the American defense by an American sharpshooter.
-It has been suggested that either Daniel Wells or Henry McComas of Captain Aisquith's rifle company, of the 5th Maryland Militia regiment was responsible, and both killed shortly afterwards.
+It has been suggested that either Daniel Wells or Henry McComas of Captain Aisquith's rifle company, of the 5th Maryland Militia regiment was responsible, and both were killed shortly afterwards.

-After Ross's death, the British army came under the command of Colonel Arthur Brooke.
+After Ross's death, command of the British Army fell to Colonel Arthur Brooke.
 The Americans had already begun to form an organized retreat back to the main defenses of Baltimore, where they awaited a British assault.